 - Physical Therapy Services

 The Firelands Regional Medical Center Spine Center is located at 703 Tyler Street, Suite 350A.
-Find more information about the Firelands Spine Center here.
+Find more information about surgery for bulging discs and the Firelands Spine Center here.